 The sensor can be customised to suit specific OEM requirements including tube diameter, housing geometry, materials and connector type.
 It can be mounted in any orientation and can be supplied without lid and catch if an alternative clamping mechanism is desired.

-Morgan Technical Ceramics has over 10 years experience in designing and manufacturing sensors for use in a variety of medical equipment.
+Morgan Advanced Materials has over 10 years experience in designing and manufacturing sensors for use in a variety of medical equipment.
 With its world-class design expertise and specialist manufacturing capabilities, the company works in partnership with leading medical device manufacturers to provide technical expertise and develop competitive custom solutions to meet their needs.